caseman/grease/doc/tutorial/tutorial1.rst

 	The movement component describes how an entity moves over time.
 It has the fields :attr:`velocity`, :attr:`accel` and :attr:`rotation`.

 `Shape`
-	The shape component decribes poylgonal entity shapes.
+	The shape component describes polygonal entity shapes.
 It has the fields :attr:`verts` and :attr:`closed`.

 `Renderable`
 	The renderable component stores some data about entity presentation.
 It has the fields :attr:`depth` and :attr:`color`.